 Should the CDCM seasonal time bands for a DNO be common across all HH customers, i.e. should the new SToD time bands for metered HH customers align with the SToD time bands for pseudo HH UMS customers?

-Do you believe that DCP 169 should be progressed regardless of the status of DCP 123?
+Do you believe that DCP 169 should be progressed regardless of the status of DCP 228 or an alternative change to the revenue Matching arrangements?

 a.
 Do you believe that DCP 169 will make tariffs more cost reflective?